randyp/jdbj/README.md

 * Use PreparedColumn to hide PreparedStatement
 * Named Parameters only, no Positional Parameters
 * Fetch-forward, read-only cursors
-* no external dependencies (where did my guava go?)
+* No external dependencies (where did my guava go?)

 #### Credits
 To the [jdbi team](http://jdbi.org/) for authoring jdbi.
 Much of jdbj is based on jdbi.